roomoutsideuk

 “Permitted development rights allow householders to improve and extend their homes without the need to apply for planning permission where that would be out of proportion with the impact of works carried out.”

-In 2008, new regulations allowed homeowners to build a conservatory, orangery, or garden room under these rights.
-In May 2019, this rule became permanent.
-This means that in most cases, you do not need planning permission, provided you stay within specific limits.
+In 2008, new regulations allowed homeowners to build conservatories, orangeries, and garden rooms under these rights.
+In May 2019, this rule became permanent – meaning in most cases, you do not need planning permission.

-Key Permitted Development Rules for Conservatories and Orangeries
+Key Permitted Development Rules for Conservatories & Orangeries

-• The structure must be no higher than the roof of the existing house.
+Must be no higher than the existing house roof

 When Is a Conservatory Exempt from Building Regulations?

-A conservatory or orangery is usually exempt from building regulations if it meets these conditions:
+A conservatory or orangery is usually exempt from building regulations if it meets all these conditions:

-• It is built onto a domestic dwelling and separated by an external-quality door.
+• Built onto a domestic dwelling and separated by an external-quality door (not open-plan)

-• It has an independent heating system with separate temperature controls.
+• Has an independent heating system with separate temperature controls

 Listed Buildings and Conservation Areas